 Coastal Profiler Mooring

 Coastal Profiler Moorings are located on the Coastal Pioneer and Endurance Arrays and contain a Wire-Following Profiler that houses instruments.The Wire-Following Profiler moves through the water column along the mooring riser, continuously sampling ocean characteristics over a specified depth interval (20 meters below sea surface to 20 meters above the bottom).

 Surface Piercing Profiler Moorings

-Surface Piercing Profiler Moorings contain a Surface-Piercing Profiler that allows for the sampling of near surface phenomena as the Profiler travels through the water, controlled by a profiler-mounted winch, then breaches the surface.
-Fine resolution sampling of the water column, particularly at the very surface of the water, provides key insights into the exchange of gases, heat, and other substances between the atmosphere and the ocean.
+Surface Piercing Profiler Moorings contain a Surface Piercing Profiler that allows for the sampling of near surface phenomena.
+A Surface Piercing Profiler travels through the water, controlled by a profiler-mounted winch, then breaches the surface.
+Fine- resolution sampling of the water column, particularly at the very surface of the water, provides key insights into the exchange of gases, heat, and other substances between the atmosphere and the ocean.
 The profilers transmit data to shore while on the surface.